 There was little evidence of enforcement of the UN sanctions during the episode (no list of targets was identified, no expert group appointed, and the definition of luxury goods was left to national discretion), partly in an effort to induce DPRK back to negotiations.

-The Six-Party Talks resulted in an agreement in February 2007 on a plan to shut down nuclear facilities in exchange for the release of the BDA funds, fuel aid, and steps toward the normalization of relations with the United States and Japan.
+The Six-Party Talks resumed and resulted in an agreement in February 2007 on a plan to shut down nuclear facilities in exchange for the release of the BDA funds, fuel aid, and steps toward the normalization of relations with the United States and Japan.
 The Talks continued in March 2007 and, in June 2007, IAEA inspectors arrived in DPRK for first time since 2002.
 DPRK shut down its plutonium plant at Yongbyon in July 2007, handed over 18,000 pages of documents regarding its nuclear program in May 2008, destroyed the cooling tower at Yongbyon in June 2008, and declared its nuclear facilities.
 However, a failure to reach an agreement on a verification protocol prompted a downward spiral in negotiations, leading to the breakdown of Six-Party Talks in December 2008.

 Coerce DPRK to stop nuclear tests and ballistic missile launches, end WMD programs, retract NPT withdrawal, and return to Six-Party Talks.